markjonesphd/Simple-Blue/README.md

 # Simple-Blue
-WonderCMS theme with blue bars top and bottom with no external dependencies
+Responsive WonderCMS theme with blue bars top and bottom with no external dependencies.
+Uses no javascript, only CSS.